Factory design pattern in Java

 By | June 22, 2025

 The singleton design pattern restricts a class to having only one single instance and provides a global point of access to that single instance.
-In other words, A singleton class must return the same instance no matter how many times an application requests it. i.e., the same single instance should be used by all the… Read More »
+In other words, A singleton class must return the same instance no matter how many times an application requests it. i.e., the same single instance should be used by all the… Read More: How to make Singleton design pattern in Java? »

 Share this article